AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Another highlight comes from the **over 1000 entries published in a completely decentralized fashion using smart contracts+IPFS**, and we are **rapidly approaching 2000 identities created on AKASHA**.
 Yaaay!
 On this note, the first user from Kenya joined us a couple of days ago and we are looking forward to the moment when this project turns into a global movement. \o/

-All in all, it seems that we are gaining momentum and it *still* feels like we’re only getting started.
+All in all, we are gaining momentum and it *still* feels like we’re only getting started.

 Bellow you can find a few screenshots exemplifying the latest features: